 With accurate payment details, you can track patient contributions and outstanding balances pertaining to your charge entry services.
 In this way, billing records can transparently and accurately contribute to facilitating efficient communication with your patients.

-You can incorporate payment information into your billing process so that it accurately reflects the insurance coverage of your patients.
-This will be helpful for you to generate billing statements and invoices in a way that reduces confusion for your patients.
+You can incorporate payment information into your billing process so that it accurately reflects your patients’ insurance coverage.
+This will help you generate billing statements and invoices in a way that reduces confusion for your patients.

 Modifiers are a special category of codes that provide additional context to the medical services availed by patients.
 They have two characters with which they can modify your service description in the case of certain instances that may impact your reimbursement.